anchetaWern/anchetawern.github.io/source/_posts/2014-02-21-a-whirlwind-tour-of-web-developer-tools-command-line-utilities.markdown

 ####Tmux

-Tmux or terminal multiplexer is an application that allows you to multiplex server terminal consoles.
+Tmux or terminal multiplexer is an application that allows you to multiplex several terminal windows.
 It basically makes it easier to work on several related terminal windows.
 In Linux you can install tmux from the terminal by executing the following command:

 ```
 sudo apt-get install tmux